 Help us to show forgiveness when we feel wronged and help us work to make things better

 Help us to care about justice and give us courage to do what is right

 Give us hope, that with your help, we can do great things

 We pray for our school community and everyone connected with it.

 Thank you that you promise to hear us when we pray.
-AMEN.

 We expect all children to attend daily collective worship.
-Any parent/carer can request permission for their child to be excused from attending religious worship and the School will make alternative arrangements for the supervision of the child during the period concerned.
+However, any parent/carer can request permission for their child to be excused from attending religious worship and the School will make alternative arrangements for the supervision of the child during the period concerned.
 Parents/carers do not have to explain or give reasons for this.
 Parents/carers may also withdraw their child from RE lessons.
 This complies with the 1988 Education Reform Act.